louwgarithm/airbnb-nyc-project/README.md

 # airbnb-nyc-project

-Exploring the NYC Airbnb Market project.apply data importing and cleaning skills to analyze the Airbnb market in New york.
-You will ingest and combine the data from multiple file types, and clean strings and format dates to extract accurate information.
+Exploring the NYC Airbnb Market project.

+Applying data importing and cleaning skills to analyze the Airbnb market in New york.

+Combining the data from multiple file types, and clean strings and format dates to extract accurate information.